Plauen: Jewish community of Plauen

 The Jewish community of Plauen dates back to the early 14th century and numbered several hundred between the two world wars.
 A reform-Jewish, bauhaus-style synagogue was opened in 1930, only to be demolished in 1938 during the Kristallnacht.

 Plauen becoming a Nazi stronghold, attacks against the Jewish community were frequent in the 1920s.
 Physically labelled Jews are documented from 1932.
 Most of the Jewish population either left or was killed during The Holocaust.
 Today, no Jewish community exists in Plauen.
 The city of Plauen maintains a few sites in the city to commemorate past Jewish life in Plauen, such as the Jewish Cemetery.

-A 3D-model of the Jewish Synagogue of Plauen was designed by Prof. Marc Grellert and his team from the TU Darmstadt as a part of his project to 3D-design German synagogues that were demolished before, during and after WW2.
+A 3D-model of the Jewish Synagogue of Plauen was designed by Marc Grellert and his team from the TU Darmstadt as a part of his project to 3D-design German synagogues that were demolished before, during and after WW2.

 Politics

 The first freely elected mayor after German reunification was Rolf Magerkord of the Christian Democratic Union (CDU), who served from 1990 to 2000.
 The mayor was originally chosen by the city council, but since 1994 has been directly elected.
 Ralf Oberdorfer of the Free Democratic Party (FDP) was mayor between 2000 and 2021.
 The most recent mayoral election was held in two rounds on 13 June and 4 July 2021, in which Steffen Zenner (CDU) was elected.